ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

     # for example, 'landing-zone/org-policies/setters.yaml'
     export FILE_TO_CUSTOMIZE=''

-    for env_subdir in sandbox dev uat prod; do
+    for env_subdir in experimentation dev uat prod; do
         # check if env. folder exists in source-customization
         if [ -d "../source-customization/${env_subdir}" ]; then
             # copy the file, with no overwrite, keeping full path